breakthru7/reactjs-login-boilerplate/README.md

 # ReactJS Login Boilerplate

 This project serve as fast startup project for API login and dashboard ready with Admin-LTE .
-There is a fake-backend for testing in case API isn't ready yet .
+It is built from Create-React-App and https://github.com/cornflourblue/react-redux-registration-login-example

 ### Components

 - Redux is used for state handling
 - API endpoint settings from api.constants.js
+- fake-backend for testing in case API isn't ready yet .

 ### Installing